dotnet/docfx/docs/tutorial/howto_build_your_own_type_of_documentation_with_custom_plug-in.md

 --------------
 1. Build our project.
 2. Copy the output dll files to:
-    * Global: a folder you create, named `Plugins` under the folder where the Docfx executable resides.
+    * Global: the Docfx executable directory.
-    * Non-global: a folder you create with the name `Plugins` under a template folder.
+    * Non-global: a folder you create with the name `plugins` under a template folder.
 Then run `DocFX build` command with parameter `-t {template}`.

-      *Hint*: DocFX can merge templates so create a template that only contains the `Plugins` folder, then run the command `DocFX build` with parameter `-t {templateForRender},{templateForPlugins}`.
+      *Hint*: DocFX can merge templates so create a template that only contains the `plugins` folder, then run the command `DocFX build` with parameter `-t {templateForRender},{templateForPlugins}`.

 Build document
 --------------